Truliant makes auto loans fast and easy.

 Receive customized quotes in minutes from a variety of full-coverage auto insurance policies.Learn More

 (1) APR = Annual Percentage Rate.
 Rates and terms are subject to change.
 Loans are subject to credit approval.
-Floor rate on auto loans is 2.99% APR, and includes discounts available when purchasing the vehicle through the Credit Union Auto Buying Service (CUABS) and/or when the vehicle's loan to value is 80% or less.
+Floor rate on auto loans is 2.99% APR, and includes discounts available when purchasing the vehicle through the Credit Union Auto Buying Service (CUABS), and depending on your credit score, for loans with a loan-to-value ratio under 80%.
 Contact us for complete details.
 Additional terms apply for refinancing existing Truliant auto loans.

 (2) Qualified borrowers may defer payments up to 90 days after loan signing.
 Interest will accrue from the date of the loan until payments begin.
 Participating in this program results in up to a 90-day extension of the loan, maximum term 84-months.
 Cannot be combined with other offers.